isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/review-topics.md

         ![](images/review-quick-launch-toolbar.png)

-    2. Click the **Highlight**or **Strikethrough** icon.
+    1. Click the **Highlight**or **Strikethrough** icon.
-    3. You can add comments in the comment panel for the highlight or strikethrough action.
+    1. You can add comments in the comment panel for the highlight or strikethrough action.

-Review using the Comments panel
-:   The Comments panel displays a list of comments given on the current topic.
+**Review using the Comments panel** - The Comments panel displays a list of comments given on the current topic.
 This panel also lists comments from other reviewers, if the topic is sent to multiple reviewers.
 Each comment in the comment panel is linked to the corresponding text in the current topic.
 It helps you identify the commented text.
 Each comment displays the name of the reviewer who has added the comment along with the timestamp.

     The comments are displayed in the order of the commented text in the document.
 For example, there is a highlight comment on the first sentence and an insert text comment on the second sentence in the first paragraph then the highlight text comment is displayed before the inserted text comment.